Alabama's GOP Rep. Martha Roby Wins Primary Runoff

 Alabama Republican Rep. Martha Roby has won a primary runoff against a former Democrat who challenged her over a pledge she made in 2016 not to vote for then-candidate Trump.

-Roby — a four-term incumbent representing Alabama's 2nd congressional district in the state's southeast — defeated Bobby Bright, a former "Blue Dog" conservative Democrat who served in Congress until 2011.
-Bright later switched parties for the run against Roby, who he tried to paint as insufficiently supportive of the president.
+Roby, a four-term incumbent representing Alabama's 2nd congressional district in the state's southeast, defeated Bobby Bright, a former "Blue Dog" conservative Democrat who served in Congress until 2011.
+Bright later switched parties for the run against Roby, whom he tried to paint as insufficiently supportive of the president.

 Roby garnered 67 percent of the vote to Bright's 33 percent, according to The Associated Press.